timjs/system-b-paper/paper.typ

 When a value is no longer reachable, it is freed immediately.
 A sophisticated static analysis [cite Perseus] minimizes the cost of reference count adjustments, and runtime support allows reuse of uniquely owned memory cells, reducing allocation churn.
-Koka’s existing type system can reason about first-order borrowed and consumed parameters, enabling some degree of polymorphism, but falls short when it comes to higher-order parameters.
+Koka’s existing type system can reason about first-order borrowed and owned parameters, enabling some degree of polymorphism, but falls short when it comes to higher-order parameters.

-The type system proposed in this work extends Koka’s capabilities to reason about borrowed, consumed, and shared bindings for higher-order functions.
+The type system proposed in this work extends Koka’s capabilities to reason about borrowed, owned, and shared bindings for higher-order functions.
 This enables multiple optimized implementations to be generated from a single function definition, bridging part of the gap toward the high-polymorphism end of the axis without sacrificing efficiency.
 In particular, it allows stack allocation for non-escaping values of known size, and safe reuse of memory when unique ownership can be established at runtime.

+#pagebreak()

+=== Shorter

+The two-axis framework for safe memory management can be illustrated by placing existing languages along the efficiency and polymorphism dimensions.

+On the efficiency axis, fully garbage-collected languages such as Haskell or OCaml sit near the lower end: they ensure safety but incur runtime costs from stop-the-world pauses, heap traversals, and large memory footprints.
+At the opposite end, C and Zig achieve minimal overhead but provide no safety guarantees.
+Among safe languages, Rust, Cogent, and Clean approach the high-efficiency end, using strict ownership and lifetime rules to minimize runtime cost—though this strictness often limits flexibility.

+On the polymorphism axis, Clean requires separate function versions for uniquely owned versus shared data.
+Rust offers more flexibility but still demands different function signatures and implementations for various allocation strategies
+(e.g., stack, heap, boxed, reference-counted, atomic, copy-on-write).
+This leads to code duplication when the same logic must be adapted for different memory modes.

+Koka lies between the extremes on both axes.
+It uses reference counting for deterministic reclamation, with static analysis [cite Perseus] to reduce counting overhead and runtime reuse of uniquely owned cells to cut allocations.
+Its current type system supports first-order borrowed and owned parameters;
+the type system proposed here extends this to higher-order parameters and introduces explicit borrowed, owned, and shared modes.
+This allows the compiler to generate optimized implementations from a single function body and to automatically allocate non-escaping, sized values on the stack.

 = Old introduction